ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish.md

 As eZ Platform introduced completely new user interfaces with greatly improved user experience, the following custom developments needs to be made if you have customization needs:

-- Write UI code for custom Field Types for the new JavaScript-based editorial interface, (see [Page blocks](render_page.md)
+- Write UI code for custom field types for the new JavaScript-based editorial interface, (see [Page blocks](render_page.md)
 - Adjust custom admin modules for the new Symfony-based admin interface

 For a detailed guide through these developments see [Upgrading from 5.4.x and 2014.11 to 16.xx](migrating_from_ez_publish_platform.md#upgrading-from-54x-and-201411-to-16xx)